-It is perfectly natural as a CFI to want to fly and talk on the radio (and CFI training actually promotes these two bad habits).
+It is perfectly natural as a CFI to want to fly and talk on the radio – and CFI training actually promotes these two very bad habits.
 As pilots-in-training, we spent many hours developing precision when our job was “pilot.”
 Consequently, it is initially painful, as CFI, to experience the plane wandering around the sky; we instinctively want to create precision.
 But student error correction is at the heart of learning, and it’s what you signed up for as an educator.
 Achieving control and then precision is their job.
 The CFI role is now educator not pilot.
 It helps to remember that you were also exactly this clueless and clumsy when you started this process – and look how good you turned out!

 Anytime you have physically taken the airplane away from a student quickly, you have missed the opportunity to verbally correct and have also degraded the confidence of your student.